Maaher01/student-management-portal-client/README.md

 ## To run the node server:

-`cd` into the server folder and run `npm install` to install all dependencies
+`cd` into the server folder and run `npm install` to install all dependencies.

-Then, run `npm run dev` to start the server
+Then, run `npm run dev` to start the server.

-Add a .env file and add your own database credentials
+Add a .env file and add your own database credentials.

 ## To run the angular application:

-`cd` into the student-crud folder and run `npm install` to install all dependencies
+`cd` into the student-crud folder and run `npm install` to install all dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.